patrickdappollonio/intro-to-openshift/README.md

 `docker-http-server` is a container built with a bare-bones binary file, **based on the Alpine Linux distribution** -- pretty popular in the _Docker world_ due to how small it is, and how the base image is built by just copying files, which is just **one layer**.

-By default, `docker-http-server` will just redirect to its Github page where the source code is stored, but, if you mount a volume inside the container, **you can serve any static file you want**, like a simple HTTP serverwith just one dependency: Docker.
+By default, `docker-http-server` will just redirect to its Github page where the source code is stored, but, if you mount a volume inside the container, **you can serve any static file you want**, like a simple HTTP server with just one dependency: Docker.

 Get the image by doing: